|40% thinner and can absorb more than 2 times what is typically needed|

 A major issue with incontinence products is consumer confusion.
 Research shows that new category entrants waste on average $130 in trial and error mode trying to find the right product for their needs.
 That means that 8 to 10 bags of product are purchased before the best option is identified.
 This is caused by a lack of standardized naming nomenclature for product styles and absorbencies.
 The incontinence category is a clear example of the Paradox of Choice.

-Having competed against P&G since 1974 across a wide range of categories including detergents, cleansers/cleaners, bar soap, dish liquid, baby diapers, adult diapers, and feminine care, this impending introduction is the most secretive and anticipated in P&G's history that I have seen and I've seen some big ones including Pringles, Bounce, Always and Olean.
-Two of those didn't pan out.
+Having competed against P&G since 1974 across a wide range of categories including detergents, cleansers/cleaners, bar soap, dish liquid, baby diapers, adult diapers, and feminine care at both Colgate-Palmolive and Kimberly-Clark, the re-introduction back into the rapidly expanding incontinence category as been highly anticipated.